koush/docs.scrypted.app/install/proxmox-ve.md

 Scrypted is now running at: `https://scrypted:10443/`

 Note that it is `https` and that you'll be asked to approve/ignore the website certificate.
-Replace `localhost` with your server/container IP.

 ::: tip
 The default `root` password on the LXC is `scrypted` and there will be a prompt to change it on first login.